-Management has estimated the recoverability of contract receivables, retentions and amount due from customers and has considered the allowance required.
-Management has estimated the allowance for contract receivables, retentions and amount due from contract customers on the basis of prior experience, the current economic environment, the status of negotiations as well as forward-looking estimates at the end of each reporting period (refer note 28).
+3.4 Recoverability of contract receivables, retentions and amounts due from contract customers and amount due from contract customers on the basis of prior experience, the current economic environment, the status of negotiations as well as forward-looking estimates at the end of each reporting period (refer note 28).
 Estimating the amount of the allowance requires significant judgment and the use of estimates related to the amount and timing of estimated losses based on historical loss experience, current disputes, consideration of current economic trends and conditions and contractor/employer-specific factors, all of which may be susceptible to significant change.